1,000+ Opportunities

 Forestry & Wildlife: By Program Forestry & Wildlife: By Island

-Based on current listing details, eligibility includes: Private landowners whose lands contain intact native Hawaiian ecosystems protected through a conservation easement.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Private landowners whose lands contain intact native Hawaiian ecosystems protected through a conservation easement.
+Confirm the full requirements in the official notice before applying.

 The Hawaii Forest Stewardship Program (FSP) is a cost-share grant and technical assistance program from the Hawaii Department of Land and Natural Resources, Division of Forestry and Wildlife, that supports private forest landowners in actively managing, conserving, and restoring Hawaii's forests.
 The program reimburses 75% of costs for developing a 10-year forest stewardship management plan and up to 50% of implementation costs for approved management practices, subject to funding availability.
 Eligible activities include timber production, native species restoration, wildlife habitat improvement, watershed protection, agroforestry, carbon sequestration, and forest recreation.
 Eligible applicants are individuals, joint owners, corporations, associations, and lease holders with at least 5 contiguous acres of forested or formerly forested land who intend to actively manage for both public and private benefit, with leases lasting at least 10 years.
 Priority ranking is applied due to limited state funding.
 Contact DLNR Division of Forestry and Wildlife to begin the application process.